MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample2.md

 ![Calculate surface distance](images/tutorials/dataobjects/surfaces/DO7_03.png "Calculate surface distance")

 #### Annotations in 3D
 As a last step, we like to draw the calculated distances as annotations into the image.
 This is a little bit tricky as we need the module `SoView2DAnnotation` to create annotations in a 3D viewer.
 Add and connect the following modules as shown.
 What is done here?
 We use the module `SoView2D` to display a 2D image in the `SoExaminerViewer`, in addition to the WEMs we already see in the viewer.
-We do not see an additional image in the viewer, as we chose no proper input image to the module `SoView2D` using the module `ConstantImage` with value 0.
+We do not see an additional image in the viewer, as we chose no proper input image to the module `SoView2D` using the module `ConstantImage` with value *0*.
 Thus, we pretend to have a 2D image, which we can annotate.
 Now, we use the module `SoView2DAnnotation` to annotate the pretended 2D image, displayed in the viewer of `SoExaminerViewer`.
 We already used the module `SoView2DAnnotation` in [Contour Example 4](tutorials/dataobjects/contours/contourexample4/).

-In the `SoView2D` module, you need to uncheck the option *Draw image data*.
+In the `SoView2D` module, you need to uncheck the option <field>Draw image data</field>.

 ![Annotation modules](images/tutorials/dataobjects/surfaces/DO7_05.png "Annotation modules")

-Now, change the *Annotation Mode* to *User*, as we like to insert custom annotations.
-In addition, disable to *Show vertical ruler*.
+Now, change the <field>Annotation Mode</field> to *User*, as we like to insert custom annotations.
+In addition, disable to <field>Show vertical ruler</field>.

 ![Select annotation mode](images/tutorials/dataobjects/surfaces/DO7_06.png "Select annotation mode")

-Next, open the tab *Input* and draw parameter connections from the results of the distance calculations, which can be found in the panel of `WEMSufaceDistance`, to the input fields in the panel of `SoView2DAnnotation`.
+Next, open the tab *Input* and establish parameter connections from the results of the distance calculations, which can be found in the panel of `WEMSufaceDistance`, to the input fields in the panel of `SoView2DAnnotation`.

 ![Define annotation parameters](images/tutorials/dataobjects/surfaces/DO7_07.png "Define annotation parameters")